getsentry/devservices/README.md

 - `devservices logs <service-name>`: View logs for a specific service.
 - `devservices list-services`: List all available Sentry services.
 - `devservices list-dependencies <service-name>`: List all dependencies for a service and whether they are enabled/disabled.
+- `devservices update` Update devservices to the latest version.
+- `devservices purge`: Purge the local devservices cache.